Freight Consolidation for a European Automotive Manufacturer

 Data Fragmentation at Manufacturing Scale

-We partnered with a major automotive manufacturer, which operates a complex multi-plant manufacturing network across Europe.
-The logistics planning team lacked the analytical infrastructure to systematically exploit optimization opportunities.
-The historical delivery data was fragmented and cost structures varied, presenting the challenge of how savings opportunities could be quantified, validated, and operationalized at the speed required for procurement decisions.
-A hidden layer of complexity was uncovered as accurate freight cost modeling required precise weight and volume calculations for each purchase schedule line, which in turn required detailed knowledge of load carrier specifications.
-A small part delivered on a heavy-duty pallet has radically different transport economics than the same part in a lightweight returnable container.
-This required building a material-centric ontology that unified purchase schedules, demand forecasts, stock positions, and physical packaging specifications into a coherent analytical framework.
+We partnered with a major European automotive manufacturer operating a complex multi-plant manufacturing network across Germany.
+The logistics planning team lacked the analytical infrastructure to systematically exploit optimization opportunities hidden across fragmented transportation systems.
+Accurate freight cost modeling revealed a deeper layer of complexity: precise weight and volume calculations were required for each purchase schedule line, depending on detailed load carrier specifications.
+A small part on a heavy-duty pallet carries radically different transport economics than the same part in a lightweight returnable container — making a material-centric ontology, unifying purchase schedules, demand forecasts, stock positions, and physical packaging specifications, the foundational architectural requirement.

 Our Solution